-If I’m successful at getting rated higher, when can I start playing at that level?
+If I’m successful at getting rated higher, when can I start playing at that new Club Level?

-How do the "Ratings" Events work and are they run much differently that the "Social" Events" ?
+How do the "League" Events work and are they run much differently that the "Social" Events" ?

-The 'Social" Events are similar to the Events of past years, except for differences due to Covid-19.
-You register, you show up, and the Captain runs the event.
+The 'Social" Events are similar to the Events of past years.
+You register on the club website at surreypickleball.com, you show up, and the Captain runs the event.

 If you're interested in your approximate skill level rating, you can use the following high-level descriptions to self-assess: